PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

 ### Code

 - Never INSERT or UPDATE data in standard tables directly.
-Use [interfaces](Form-Loads) to insert data in standard forms.
+Use [interfaces](Form-Loads) or other tools that interact with the form to insert data in standard forms.
 - Any [LINK or UNLINK](Link-Unlink) operation should be followed by a test to ensure the operation succeeded.
 Remember, a failed LINK operation could lead to overwriting data in the original table rather than the linked copy!
 - Do not write non-ASCII characters directly in your code.
 If you need to reference text that is unicode (e.g. a message in Hebrew), use the [ENTMESSAGE](SQL-Functions-Variables) function to insert it into a variable, instead.